mytabworks/mytabworks-utils/README.md

 /*{ isInvalid: true, message: "The Confirm field is required when pass is .+." }*/

-/*To correct the message above, you must put a Alias(@) on the required_if "value" and "value of value". since most of the time field names are not the same as the labels and same with the values label that is why you can use Alias(@)*/ const aliased_rules = "required_if:pass@Password=.+@contain value|same:pass@Password" const c_result2 = validator.validate(c_received, aliased_rules, c_label) console.log(c_result2)
+/*To correct the message above, you must put a Alias(@) on the required_if "value" and "value of value". since most of the time field names are not the same as the labels and same with the values label. that is why you can use Aliasing(@)*/ const aliased_rules = "required_if:pass@Password=.+@contain value|same:pass@Password" const c_result2 = validator.validate(c_received, aliased_rules, c_label) console.log(c_result2)